Policy Resolving Workplace Grievances and Complaints Procedure

 1.

-Where the complaint/grievance remains unresolved following completion of any formal resolution process under the third level either party to the complaint/grievance process may refer the matter to the Fair Work Commission (FWC).
+Where the grievance remains unresolved following completion of any formal ADR process under the third level, the staff member who made the grievance may refer the matter to the Fair Work Commission (FWC).

 2.

-The decision made by the FWC will be binding on the parties involved in the complaint/grievance and will constitute a settlement of the matter.
+The decision made by the FWC will be binding on the parties involved in the grievance and will constitute a settlement of the matter.

 Related policy instruments